 Former NFL Pro Bowl Quarterback

 Career Highlights: Heisman Trophy winner Doug Flutie is best recognized for his college football career at Boston College where his “Hail Mary” touchdown pass against Miami on November 23, 1984 is considered among the greatest moments in college football history.
-Flutie won the Heisman Trophy and the Davey O’Brien National Quarterback Award in 1984 and also was named a finalist for the Rhodes Scholarship.
+Flutie won the 1984 Heisman Trophy and the Davey O’Brien National Quarterback Award and also was named an academic Rhodes Scholar finalist that year.
 Upon graduating, Flutie won a National Football Foundation post-graduate scholarship.
-Following his storied college football career, Flutie played 10 seasons in the NFL for the Chicago Bears, New England Patriots, Buffalo Bills and San Diego Chargers.
+Following his storied college football career, Flutie played 10 seasons in the NFL for the Chicago Bears, New England Patriots, Buffalo Bills, and San Diego Chargers.
 In 1998 with the Bills, he was named the NFL Comeback Player of the Year and played in his first Pro Bowl.
 He also played six seasons in the Canadian Football League, where he won three Greg Cups, was named Grey Cup MVP three times, was a six-time CFL All-Star and six-time CFL Most Outstanding Player.
 Flutie currently serves as lead analyst for NBC’s coverage of Notre Dame Football, a role he began at the end of the 2014 season.
 Prior to joining NBC, Flutie served as a college football analyst for ESPN and ABC from 2006 to 2009.